Middleton Island Air Force Station: History

 Plans were made for a permanent radar site beginning in late 1956.
-In 1957, the island was transferred from the jurisdiction of the Bureau of Land Management to the Department of Defense for construction of the station.
-A dock facility was initially constructed which allowed Naval LSTs and barges to land construction equipment and material on the island, and several gravel roads were constructed to the several construction sites.
-In addition, an airstrip was constructed on the island, allowing cargo transports and personnel to fly in and out.
+In 1957, the island was transferred from the jurisdiction of the Bureau of Land Management to the Department of Defense for construction.
+A dock facility allowed Naval LSTs and barges to land equipment and material on the island.
+An airstrip was built allowing cargo transports and personnel to fly in and out.
+The Alaskan Air Command, after investigating various options, constructed a White Alice Communications System, operated by the Air Force Communications Service (AFCS).
+The base was activated in 1958.

-With the relative moderate climate on Middleton Island, the buildings were not all connected by hallways.
-However, as with all remote AC&W sites in Alaska, tours at the station were limited to one year because of the psychological strain and physical hardships.